Creating a Beacon Campaign for your Bank using Beaconstac

 According to Gartner Research (2014), around 70% to 81% of banks have their apps in app stores across a wide range of device platforms.
 Another report, from eMarketer predicts that the number of worldwide smartphone users are expected to surpass 2 billion in 2016.
 Thus, the global adoption of mobile, and banks’ interest in digitizing consumer experience is on a steep rise.
 Add to this the increasing adoption of beacons in various domains and you have a perfect recipe for consumer engagement at banks: beacon-enabled mobile apps!

-With banks like Barclays and St. George Bank using beacons, it’s clear that banks realise the potential beacons have to enhance customer experience, drive in revenue and loyalty.
-In this post, we will talk about how you can easily create a campaign using Beaconstac to engage waiting customers, with product videos.
+With banks like Barclays and St. George Bank using beacons, it’s clear that banks realize the potential beacons have to drive in revenue, loyalty and enhance customer experience by digitizing transactions and providing easy payment and tax solutions.
+In this post, we will talk about how you can easily create a campaign using Beaconstac to engage waiting customers with product videos.